 John Henry “Doc” Holliday (1851-1887) – Deputized by Virgil Earp in Tombstone, Arizona to help in stopping the crimes of the Clanton Gang, which culminated with a gunfight at the Gunfight at the O.K.
-Corral in October, 1881.
-He died in a of tuberculosis in Colorado in 1887.
-See Full Article HERE.
+Corral in October 1881.
+He died in of tuberculosis in Colorado in 1887.

 Tuck Hoover (18??-1894?) – A South Texas rancher, Hoover obviously was difficult to get along with as he was in and out of trouble over the years.
 One of his first recorded gunfights occurred in 1878 when he was with one of his best friends, gunfighter and lawman, Dallas Stoudenmire.
 When the pair, along with several of their friends, encountered a party of rival cattlemen near Alleytown, Texas, a small village near Eagle Lake, an argument erupted.
 The rival party, led by the Sparks brothers of Eagle Lake, were disputing the ownership of a herd of cattle.
 The argument soon led to gunfire and two members of the Sparks faction were killed and another wounded.

 Some years later, Hoover got into an argument with saloon owner, Jake Burtshell.
 On April 30, 1894, Hoover confronted him inside the saloon with a cocked pistol, at which point Burtshell went for his gun and Hoover shot him.
 When the smoke cleared, the saloon owner was dead.
-Hoover surrendered to the sheriff in Eagle Lake, was tried for murder, convicted and given a 20 year prison sentence.
+Hoover surrendered to the sheriff in Eagle Lake, was tried for murder, convicted and given a 20-year prison sentence.
 However, the sentence was overturned and Hoover was released pending a re-trial.
-However, before Hoover would be retried, he was approached by a local hard case by the name of Jim Coleman, who drew a gun and shot Hoover to death.
+However, before Hoover he retired, he was approached by a local hard case by the name of Jim Coleman, who drew a gun and shot Hoover to death.

 John Horan; aka: Pete – A gunman and miner, he was hanged in 1863.by Sheriff Henry Plummer in Montana for murder.